josiahls/c_binder_mojo/README.md

 # C Binder Mojo
 > A generalized c beinding API for mojo.

 > Note: Mojo is a very new and changing langauge.
 Any and all libs being developed for it so far will be esentially Alpha builds.
 This means they very likely will break between versions.
 This project I am using for mujoco c binding.
 If you would like to use this for your project, I welcome contributions.

+> Additionally: This repo is verions 0.0.0.pre-alpha.
+For the time being this is largely unfriendly to use.

 # Installation